jedireza/neeva-ios/README.md

 This branch works with [Xcode 13.0](https://apps.apple.com/us/app/xcode/id497799835), Swift 5.5 and supports iOS 14.0 and above.

-Please make sure you aim your pull requests in the right direction.

-For bug fixes and features for a specific release use the version branch.

 Getting involved
 ----------------

 Want to contribute but don't know where to start?
-Here is a list of [issues that are contributor friendly](https://github.com/neevaco/neeva-ios-phoenix/labels/Contributor%20OK)
+Here is a list of [good first issues](https://github.com/neevaco/neeva-ios-phoenix/labels/good%20first%20issue).

 Building the code
 -----------------